OxfordRSE/uniqplus_snake_project/steps/blank_screen.md

 ## A screen that lives for a specified amount of time

-The trouble with the above code is that it will appear and immediately close.
+The trouble with the above code is that the screen closes too soon.
 To fix this, we are going to make an infinite game loop that continues to run forever.

 ```python
 import pygame